China to send envoy in bid to ease Syria crisis

 The Chinese Foreign Ministry said Li Huaxin, the country's former ambassador to Syria, will visit there for two days from Tuesday, promoting a six-point plan that Beijing issued on the weekend as the basis of a solution to the violence.

-While announcing ambassador Li's visit, the foreign ministry spokesman, Liu Weimin, sounded a somber warning about the fighting that has sent refugees spilling into Lebanon.
+While announcing ambassador Li's visit, the foreign ministry spokesman, Liu Weimin, sounded a sombre warning about the fighting that has sent refugees spilling into Lebanon.

 "Currently the situation in Syria continues to heat up and become more serious.
 The conflicts between various parties in Syria remain stark, and the international community has differing views on how to ease the Syrian crisis as quickly as possible," Liu told a daily news briefing in Beijing.